Skip to main content Skip to main navigation Skip to footer

 People with strong social-emotional skills are better equipped to navigate daily challenges, collaborate with others, and make informed decisions.

-1. Build a Community Through Collaboration
+1. Build a community through collaboration

 Encourage students to create positive relationships through collaborative math projects.
 Have different students take on different roles with each project, so students can understand how each person plays an important part in the team.
 Group projects and activities also allow students to talk through their thinking and participate in discussions when they agree or disagree with each other.
 Board games and center activities are great ways to foster teamwork.

-2. Solve Real-World Problems
+2. Solve real-world problems

 Problem-solving is a key skill in math success, but it is also a social-emotional skill students use in everyday life.
 Have students solve real-world math problems, like managing a schedule or purchasing groceries.
 Doing so will prepare students to face real-life challenges in the future.

-3. Promote a Growth Mindset
+3. Promote a growth mindset

 Help students approach math with a growth mindset.
 When students have a growth mindset, they believe in their own abilities to learn new things through practice and hard work.
 If students find a particular question challenging, encourage them to persist, and try a different strategy.
 Reflect on errors and have students ask questions or share their ideas.
-This way, students won’t see mistakes as a failure but an opportunity to learn.
+This way, students won’t see mistakes as a failure but as opportunities to learn.

 Nuturing Social-Emotional Learning (SEL) Through Numbers cover